claws/quadcopter/doc/naza-m-lite/hardware/index.rst

 VU
 ---

+The VU device monitors the battery Voltage and provides a regulated power feed to the MC.

 The VU device can be connected to a variety of batteries from a 2S (7.2V) to a 6S (26.0V).
 I have a 2200mAh 3S battery.

 The VU module connects to the X3 port on the MC.

 MC
 ---